-Amounts denoted in the financial statements as "cash and cash equivalents" represent cash on deposit in banks, cash on deposit with the State Treasurer's Office, cash invested in various instruments with banks and short term investments, such as guaranteed investment contracts, not held by the State Treasurer's Office and having a maturity at purchase of three months or less.
+Amounts denoted in the financial statements as "cash and cash equivalents" represent cash on deposit in banks and cash on deposit with the State Treasurer's Office.

 For purposes of the Statement of Cash Flows, the Authority considers all highly liquid debt instruments purchased with a maturity of three months or less at the time of acquisition to be cash equivalents.